pnnl/ML4AlgComb/mheight_function/README.md

-# The mHeight Function of a Permutation (Key Tool in the Solution to a Recently Solved Conjecture)
+# The mHeight Function of a Permutation

 ![mheight task graphic](fig-mheight.png)